The Rise of Wearable Devices

 Other common sensors including pressure, temperature, position and humidity, support applications such as compasses, GPS, and gyroscopes to detect movement.
 Sensors used in medical applications can be used to measure and monitor blood flow, pulse, blood pressure, blood oxygen levels, muscle movement, body fat and body weight.
 The most successful wearables are those that use algorithms to process raw, sensed data into actionable, meaningful insight for the user.

 Wearable electronics must be able to communicate with the outside world.
-While wireless connectivity through short-range radio or other wireless protocols are popular, wired connectivity through a USB port is commonly required.
+While wireless connectivity through short-range radio or other wireless protocols is popular, wired connectivity through a USB port is commonly required.

 Many wearables have a video display or a touch screen for user interaction.
 A significant challenge for such small displays is ease of use.
 Even a high-resolution display on a smart watch doesn’t offer much real estate.
 Maintaining usability requires the right balance between how much can fit on the screen compared to how readable the resulting information is.
 Managing the power consumption of these displays is a major motivator for leading wearable manufacturers.
 They make wide use of low power alternatives like e-ink or e-paper as opposed to full color LCD or OLED displays.
 As with any electronic device, wearables must be powered by rechargeable batteries or other charging methods.
 This commonly requires a port for connected power to recharge the batteries.
 Wireless power transmission is emerging as a key feature to be integrated in new wearable devices, and presents the need for waterproofing.